Psynosaur/Jetson-SecVision/README.md

 This will be a computer vision project to classify persons with RTSP video feeds common to many security systems

 Technologies used
- - OpenCV
+ - Tensorflow.net with GPU
- - Python 3
- - YoloV4 weights and configs
  - CUDA for NVIDIA gpus
- - Use docker for ease of deployment
+ - Use docker for ease of deployment(optional)

 ### Goals

- - Detect persons other than family members
+ - Detect persons
- - Notify if persons detected
+   - HTTP PUT to HikVision DVR when detected
- - Monitor notifications
-   - Web UI
-   - React Native app for push notifications
- - Still pictures will be taken only initially
+ - Use still frames from HTTP GET from DVR to analyze zones(cameras)